scottrsm/tax_assess/README.md

     - FULL_MKT_VAL  -- The **full market value** of the parcel -- land value + building value.

 ### Create Tax Assessment Database
-Uses the SQL Lite script, taxdb/create_taxrec, to create SQL Lite database taxrec.db with one table, taxrec, with schema/type:
+Use the SQL Lite script, taxdb/create_taxrec, to create SQL Lite database taxrec.db with one table, taxrec as follows:
+1. cd taxdb
+2. sqlite3 taxrec.db
+   .read create_taxrec
+3. Exit from sqlite3 shell

+The table taxrec will be created in the database taxdb/taxrec.db with schema/type:

 YEAR : INT, SWIS : INT, TOWN : TEXT, ADDR : TEXT